vuex-orm/vuex-orm-next/docs/guide/repository/deleting-data.md

 ## Deleting Data

-To delete a record, you may call `destroy` method and pass the primary key for the record.
+To delete a record, you may use the `destroy` method and pass the primary key for the record to be deleted.

 ```js
 // Existing records.